DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p class="text-center"><img src="../../assets/images/guide42.png" alt="Auto scoring" class="my-3 border border-3 border-primary rounded rounded-3"></p>

 <ul>
-  <li>Users can also modify the Score manually by clicking the pencil icon below the score.</li>
+  <li>Users can also modify the score manually by clicking the pencil icon below the score.</li>
   <li>All scores are stored in HubSpot as a property (custom variable) named “score_meddicc”.</li>
 </ul>